-Disposable transfer pipettes (not to be confused with disposable volumetric pipettes) are another tool that may seem accurate due to their markings, but are generally not rated for accuracy.
-They are not recommended tools for volumetric measurement, but they are however, great tools for reagent addition that does not require precise addition.
+Disposable transfer pipettes (not to be confused with disposable volumetric pipettes) are another tool that may seem accurate due to their markings but are generally not rated for accuracy.
+They are not recommended tools for volumetric measurement, but they are, however, great tools for reagent addition that do not require precise addition.

 Graduated cylinders are designed for measuring and pouring liquids.
 Graduated cylinders typically have an error tolerance of 1%, and are usually considered less accurate then volumetric flasks and pipettes.
 They are fast and easy to use, and can be a good choice for high throughput environments.

 Volumetric flasks are accurate for a specific volume of liquid.
 They do not typically have graduated markings to measure out different volumes of solution, but they are the glassware of choice for making accurate dilutions.